SeamlAI/dukani/DEPLOYMENT.md

 - Uses `.nvmrc` file to specify Node.js 18
 - Let Railway handle the build process automatically

+**Error: Health check failures**
+- Solution: Fixed app to bind to `0.0.0.0` instead of `localhost` in production
+- WhatsApp initialization moved to background to not block startup
+- Added dedicated `/api/health` endpoint for Railway health checks
+- Application starts even if WhatsApp fails to initialize

 ### Runtime Errors

 **WhatsApp Connection Issues:**